 Configure the VLAN in which DHCP server is enabled or disabled.
-Allowed VLAN are in the range 1 through 4095

-Indicate the operation mode VLAN.
-Possible modes are: per DHCP Enable: Enable server per VLAN.
+Allowed VLAN are in the range 1 through 4095 per Indicate the operation mode VLAN.
+Possible modes are.
+Enable DHCP Enable: server per VLAN.
 Disable: Disable DHCP server pre VLAN.